Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

 * On entering an email address and submitting it, an email is sent to a gmail address I have setup (moltenjava21@gmail.com), requesting to join the mailing list.
 * Several clickable icons for social media sites will take you to those sites.

+### Checkout
+* This page lets the user pay and order products they have added to their shopping bag.
+* For testing purposes you can use the card details: "4242 4242 4242 4242 mm/yy: 0424, cvc: 242, zip: 42424", to pay for your order.

 ### Admin CRUD functionality

 * An Admin user has full control of all content on the site, such as: